josefin-werme/LAVA/README.md

 # read more about this function
 ?process.input()
+#> starting httpd help server ... done
 ```

-As you can see in the input$info data frame, additional columns have
+As you can see in the input\$info data frame, additional columns have
 been added to indicate whether phenotypes are binary, and what the the
 proportion of cases are for binary phenotypes (computed from the cases /
 controls columns). *(NOTE: the N column here is not used for the